aerogear/offix/packages/sync/README.md

 ------ | ------ | ------
 httpUrl | The URL of your http server | N/A wsUrl | The URL of your websocket | N/A
-dataIdFromObject | The name of the field to be used as ID | "id" storage | The storage you want your client to use | window.localStorage conflictStrategy | The conflict resolution strategy your client should use | N/A customLinkBuilder | Enables providing custom Apollo Link for processing requests | See `LinksBuilder`
+storage | The storage you want your client to use | window.localStorage conflictStrategy | The conflict resolution strategy your client should use | N/A customLinkBuilder | Enables providing custom Apollo Link for processing requests | See `LinksBuilder`